dcep93/TekkenBot/README.md

 - [ ] fix record/replay
 - [ ] moves on block not working from db
 - [ ] get_time broken
+- [ ] check that updating assets works